ccnmtl/django-pagetree_export/README.md

 zipfile.

-If you're doing export/import on a pair of simple pagetree sites with only one hierarchy (e.g. https://github.com/ccnmtl/Diabeaters.git) you probably don't need to worry about this -- you'll want the importee-site to match the exported-site exactly.
+If you're doing export/import on a pair of simple pagetree sites with only one hierarchy (e.g. https://github.com/ccnmtl/Diabeaters) you probably don't need to worry about this -- you'll want the imported-site to match the exported-site exactly.

 However, if you're integrating this library into a complex pagetree project which manages multiple hierarchies in a single installation,